Annadurai (film)

 Annadurai is a 2017 Indian Tamil-language action drama film written and directed by G. Srinivasan.
-The film stars Vijay Antony in a dual role as identical twin brothers along with Diana Champika, Mahima, and Jewel Mary, while Radha Ravi and Kaali Venkat play supporting roles.
+The film stars Vijay Antony in a dual role as identical twin brothers along with Diana Champika, Mahima, Jewel Mary, Vijaya Rangaraju (karuppaia) while Radha Ravi and Kaali Venkat play supporting roles.
 Vijay Antony also composed music for the film and also served as the film editor for the first time in his career.
 Produced by Fatima Vijay Antony and Radhika, the film began production during February 2017 and was released on 30 November 2017.

 Plot

-An innocent girl, Eswari, takes a share cab home, but a few thugs enter the vehicle, kidnap and attempt to rape her at a cemetery.
+An innocent girl, Eswari, takes a share cab home, but a few thugs enter the vehicle, kidnap her, and attempt to rape her at a cemetery.
 A drunk Annadurai was lying on a grave.
 He sees the goons trying to rape Eswari.
-He fights the goons himself, helps the girl by getting a sari and drives her home safely.
+He fights the goons himself, helps the girl by getting a sari, and drives her home safely.
 She is grateful for his help and respects him.

-Annadurai, a good-hearted man, becomes a drunkard following his lover Esther's death he witnesses, which his friend Karunas reveals to Eswari.
+Annadurai, a good-hearted man, becomes a drunkard after his lover Esther's death, which his friend Karunas reveals to Eswari.
 He earns the wrath of his family, except for his mother.
 A girl, Chitra, falls in love with Annadurai's good nature.
 His lookalike brother, Thambidurai, is a good-natured person who works as a PT master in a school.
-Thambidurai and his cousin, Revathi, eventually fall in love with each other, and their relatives plan their wedding.
-After Annadurai gets a loan for his friend Karunas from a ruthless moneylender, Dhayalan, Karunas lands in trouble.
-So, Annadurai shaves his beard to look like Thambidurai.
-Dhayalan beats him after realising he is Annadurai after seeing the 'Esther' tattoo on his arm.
+Thambidurai and his cousin, Revathi, eventually fall in love, and their relatives plan their wedding.
+After Annadurai gets a loan for Karunas from a ruthless moneylender, Dhayalan, Karunas lands in trouble, so Annadurai shaves his beard to look like Thambidurai.
+Dhayalan beats him after realizing he is Annadurai after seeing the 'Esther' tattoo on his arm.
 After family complications, Annadurai becomes upset.
 His uncle tells Annadurai that he should reform for his mother.
 Chitra meets Annadurai and confesses her love.
-He decides to drink finally for one more day.
+He decides to drink for one more day.
 At a bar, Annadurai is fully drunk and enters into a quarrel with the bar owner and accidentally kills him.
-Annadurai is arrested and sentenced to seven years imprisonment.
+Annadurai is arrested and sentenced to seven years' imprisonment.

-After seven years, Annadurai gets released from jail and is shocked to see Thambidurai as a don.
-Annadurai is not accepted by his parents, as well.
+After seven years, Annadurai is released from jail and is shocked to see Thambidurai as a don.
+Annadurai is also not accepted by his parents.
 Karunas reveals what happened after Annadurai went to jail.
 Thambidurai loses his job due to Annadurai's bad image in the town.
 Also, Dhayalan cheats on Thambidurai's father and takes away their textile showroom.
 The deceased bar owner's brother tries to kill Thambidurai, and he fights them.
 Out of fear for Thambidurai's life, Revathi's father cancels the alliance.
-Angered, Thambidurai attacks Dhayalan and breaks his leg.
+Angered, Thambidurai attacks Dhayalan, breaking his leg.
 In retribution for beating up his henchman Dhayalan, Karuppiah, a corrupt counsellor, beats up Thambidurai.
-Thambidurai thinks no one respects truthfulness in society and joins Karuppiah and works as his henchman, to the shock of his family.
+Thambidurai thinks no one respects truthfulness in society, so he joins Karuppiah as his henchman, to his family's shock.
 Karuppiah is the benami for MLA Mahalingam.
 Thambidurai transforms into a powerful don in the town.